maibennett/website_github/exampleSite/content/resources.md

 Nothing to do with stats or econ or education, but some apps that are game changers:

 * **Chrome remote desktop:** If you use remote desktop to access another computer or even your own laptop (and you should), you should definitely download the app.
-You can watch your code run from the comfort of your iPhone (or Android, not judging), and overall the it has an awesome interface.
+You can watch your code run from the comfort of your iPhone (or Android, not judging), and overall it has an awesome interface.

 * **Splitwise:** The best way to keep track of shared expenses, either for a trip or if you share a household.
 It's integrated with Venmo, so you can settle accounts directly from the app.